 The day begins at 6:00 a.m. with a wakeup bell and continues until 9:00 p.m.
 There are about ten hours of training throughout the day, interspersed with regular breaks and rest periods.
 Every evening at 8:00 p.m. there is a lecture by a Domme, which provides a context for submissives to understand their experience of the day.
 This schedule has proved workable and beneficial.

-Sorry but submissives are required to choose from the food provided to them, rather than bring food for themselves.
+No, submissives are required to choose from the food provided to them, rather than bring food for themselves.
 Most people find the choice is ample and they enjoy the simple vegetarian diet.

 Obviously someone who is physically too weak to follow the schedule will not be able to benefit from the course.
 The same is true of someone suffering from psychiatric problems, or someone undergoing emotional upheaval.
 Through a process of questions and answers, we will be able to help you decide clearly beforehand whether you are in a position to benefit fully from the course.
 In some cases applicants are asked to get approval from their doctor before they can be accepted.

-The subfit course is taught step by step, with a new step added each day to the end of the course.
+The Subfit course is taught step by step, with a new step added each day to the end of the course.
 If you leave early, you do not learn the full teaching and do not give the training a chance to work for you.
 Also, by training intensively, a course participant initiates a process that reaches fulfillment with the completion of the course.
 Interrupting the process before completion is not advisable.